 Conclusion

-is a useful component to start exploring when it comes to using the popular react-native-gesture-handler
+Swipeable is a component to explore when using the popular react-native-gesture-handler library.

-I often find this library so useful that I recommend you to go through its official documentation and methods and try other gestures as well.
+I recommend you to go through its official documentation and methods and try other gestures.

-Finally, don't forget to pay special attention if you're developing commercial React Native apps that contain sensitive logic.
-You can protect them against code theft, tampering, and reverse engineering by following this guide.
+Don't forget to pay special attention if you're developing commercial React Native apps with sensitive logic.
+You can protect them against code theft, tampering, and reverse engineering.